iitbaero/iitbaero.github.io/_posts/2018-08-11-Computational-Fluid-Dynamics-.md

 **How are the Assignments & Projects for this course?:**
 Assignments were exhaustive and moderately tough, it has to be done in Python only.
 It is graded on various levels including your programming skills, neatness of code e.t.c

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-Assignments were exhaustive and moderately tough, it has to be done in Python only.
-It is graded on various levels including your programming skills, neatness of code e.t.c
+Quizzes and End-sem were easy.

 **Other Remarks:**
 This course can help you figure out if Computational Fluid Dynamics is for you or not.